bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfUnits_21W3fiATv7tvnEAOCGtP5b/Documentation.md

-Indicate the number of vertical units.
+Indicates the number of vertical units.